 Use of a library card is transferable among members of the same household for borrowing privileges except when the individual presenting another household member’s card has outstanding fines on their own card.
 All patrons, however, must use their own cards for Internet access.
 Your pin number is automatically set as the last four digits of your library card number.

-Parents or guardians are financially responsible for all materials checked out on a child?s card.
-A parent or guardian may be blocked from library use when a child for whom they are responsible has accrued $5.00 in excess fines and/or overdue materials.
+Parents or guardians are financially responsible for all materials checked out on a child's card.
+A parent or guardian may be blocked from library use when a child for whom they are responsible has accrued $10.00 for lost or damaged materials.